- Search The Registry

 He also spearheaded an effort to integrate the University of Missouri-Columbia in 1939 and sought better homes and more jobs for Blacks.
-No stranger to Jim Crow segregation, Holmes waged a long and bitter battle against the Kansas City School Board, which resulted in a new Lincoln High School, which was one of the few high schools Blacks could attend at the time.
+No stranger to Jim Crow segregation, Holmes waged a long and bitter battle against the Kansas City School Board, resulting in a new Lincoln High School, one of the few high schools blacks could attend at the time.
 He held offices in the National Baptist Convention Inc., the Kansas City Interracial Broadcasting Commission, the Missouri Council of Churches, and the Interdenominational Alliance.

 He was an instructor at the Baptist Minister's Union and founded the Carver Neighborhood Center.
 A public elementary school (originally named Benton School) was renamed in his honor in 1963.
 D. A. Holmes died in 1972 at age 96 in Lincoln, Nebraska.